pa-digital/dft-dtro-api-docs/data-model-user-guide/source/digital_traffic_regulation_orders.rst

 Licensing
 *********

-The material contained within this document is subject to copyright by the DfT and is published under the Open Government Licence v3.0.
+The material contained within this document is subject to copyright by the DfT and is published under Crown Copyright.
+Further details on Crown Copyright can be found at Crown copyright - Re-using PSI (https://www.nationalarchives.gov.uk/information-management/re-using-public-sector-information/uk-government-licensing-framework/crown-copyright/).

+The data from the D-TRO service is made available under an Open Government Licence version 3 licence (Open Government Licence).
 Further details of the licence can be found at http://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/.

 The DfT are sharing this document and the Data Model it contains to support iteration and development by the DfT.